-Percent of Parents Who Encourage Children in Kindergarten Through 8th Grade to Read
+Percent of Parents Who Encourage Children to Read

-$$= \left(\frac{\textit{Number of parents who meet the}}{\textit{criteria for supporting reading}} \times 100\right) \times 100$$
+$$= \left(\begin{array}{c} Number of parents who meet the \\ \underline{criteria for supporting reading} \\ Number of parents of students \\ up to 8th grade with valid answers \end{array}\right) \times 100$$

-In order to calculate the number of parents of children grades K-8 who support reading outside of school, survey responses need to be weighted up to represent the whole target population:
+To calculate the number of children grades K-8 who read outside of school, survey responses need to be weighted up to represent the whole target population for the Promise Neighborhood:

-- Calculate the number of parents of children grades K-8 living in the Promise Neighborhood footprint using data from the decennial census, the American Community Survey (ACS), or other sources (as discussed in Chapter 2).
+- Calculate the number of children grades K-8 living in the Promise Neighborhood footprint using data from the decennial census, the American Community Survey (ACS), or other sources (as discussed in Chapter 2).
 The number used should correspond to the same (or as similar as possible) time frame as the survey collection. - 2.
-Multiply the ratio calculated in step 3 above by the number of parents of children grades K-8 living in the footprint (step 1).
-This is the estimate of the number of parents of children grades K-8 who support reading outside of school.
+Multiply the ratio calculated in step 3 above by the number of children grades K-8 living in the footprint (step 1).
+This is the estimate of the number of children grades K-8 who support reading outside of school.